superfly/docs/app-guides/continuous-deployment-with-github-actions.html.md

 We'll start with an application from one of our other examples, [go-example](https://github.com/fly-apps/go-example).
 It's a simple lightweight app, built with a Dockerfile.

-We'll speed-run through the steps needed to make this automatically deploy to Fly from GitHub and then we'll loop back for a longer look at some of the steps.
+We'll speed-run through the steps needed to make this automatically deploy to Fly.io from GitHub and then we'll loop back for a longer look at some of the steps.

 ## Speed-run your way to continuous deployment